Skip to content

 php artisan rconfig:clear-all

-Verify Backup Storage directory and permissions
+Verify the backup storage directory and permissions

 For RHEL / CentOS / Rocky / AlmaLinux: